Creating Laravel Application with Jetstream Authentication

 The Inertia stack provided by Jetstream uses Vue.js as its template language.
 With Inertia.js, you get to build fully client-side rendered apps (Vue.js, React, Svelte), but build those apps in a more classic server-side “monolith” way.
 With Inertia, you don’t need an API.
 Just create controllers and views, with plain old server-side routing, and Inertia turns it into a single-page application.

-Create New Laravel Application
+Create a new Laravel Application

 Let’s begin to create our Laravel application with Jetstream authentication.
 First of all, create a new project.